Photo Credit: https://www.viktorhanacek.com/

 But don't worry, help is here.
 Protect, revive, and repair that vital skin barrier (year-round!) with the tips below:

-- Properly cleansing your skin is vital, but can become challenging for barrier damaged skin that might need a bit more nourishment.
-I recommend changing up you cleansing routine to an oil, milk, or lotion, especially if you're currently using a cleansing mousse or foaming wash.
+- Properly cleansing your skin is vital, but can become challenging for barrier-damaged skin that might need a bit more nourishment.
+I recommend changing up your cleansing routine to an oil, milk, or lotion, especially if you're currently using a cleansing mousse or foaming wash.
 Personally, I love using a cleansing oil for my pm cleanse in the winter.
 And yes, even oily skins can use a non-clogging cleansing oil, and it's great for makeup removal too.

 - Free-radicals are responsible for damaging the lipids in our skin's barrier that protect, and lock in moisture.
 You constantly hear about the latest and greatest antioxidant, but the truth is, different antioxidants protect against different things, so your best bet is a topical cocktail of multiple antioxidants, as opposed to just one.
 I'm a huge fan of vitamin C, but it doesn't protect against Lipid Peroxide, which damages the barrier lipids.
 I combine my vitamin C serum, with an antioxidant complex (18 total!) in the morning to cover all the bases and provide complete protection.
 This is also my go-to before any air-travel to prevent barrier damage and dryness that occurs due to the ozone in plane cabins.